COCA COLA - MARKETING HISTORY

-Please note: For the avoidance of doubt, neither Max Energy Ltd, the Solar Navigator project nor Solar Cola Ltd is in any way connected with any Coca Cola company.
+Please note: For the avoidance of doubt, neither Max Energy Ltd, nor Solar Cola Ltd is in any way connected with any Coca Cola company.
 Nor is there any association between Coca Cola and any project mentioned on this website, unless specifically stated.

 We aim to provide balanced unbiased reporting on sailing events, global warming and renewable energy usage in the modern world.
 If you have a story you would like us to cover, please use the contact given at the foot of this page.
 We are not responsible for the content of third party websites.

-This website is copyright © 1991- 2013 Electrick Publications.
+This website is copyright © 1991- 2015 Electrick Publications.
 All rights reserved.
-The bird logo and names Blueplanet Ecostar and Blue Max are trademarks ™.
-The Blueplanet vehicle configuration is registered ®.
-The name Solar Navigator is a registered trademark and the boat design is copyright, All other trademarks hereby acknowledged.
+The bird logo and names Bluebird are registered trademarks.
+The The name Solar Navigator is a registered trademark and the boat design is copyright, All other trademarks hereby acknowledged.
 Max Energy Limited is an educational charity.